Welcome to Monmouth Comprehensive School, and to our website.

 Can applications be considered for pupils who do not live in Monmouthshire?

-Yes, applications for the admission of pupils who live outside the county are considered on an equal basis.
-Application forms are available from the LEA to whom your Council tax is paid.
+Yes, applications for the admission of pupils who live outside the county may be made.
+Application forms are available from the LA to whom your Council tax is paid.
 The form should then be returned to them for forwarding to the School and Student Access Unit.
+It may also be appropriate to forward a letter to the School and Student Access Unit to ensure that they are aware of your request for a place.

 Can I state just one preference?